AckerlyXu/heima/articles/sql-data-warehouse/what-is-a-data-warehouse-unit-dwu-cdwu.md

 > [!NOTE]
 >
 > Query performance only increases with more parallelization if the work can be split between compute nodes.
 If you find that scaling is not changing your performance, you may need to tune your table design and/or your queries.
-For query tuning guidance,refer to the following [performance](sql-data-warehouse-overview-manage-user-queries.md) articles.
+For query tuning guidance, see [Manage user queries](sql-data-warehouse-overview-manage-user-queries.md).

 ## Permissions

-Changing the data warehouse units requires the permissions described in [ALTER DATABASE][ALTER DATABASE].
+Changing the data warehouse units requires the permissions described in [ALTER DATABASE](https://docs.microsoft.com/sql/t-sql/statements/alter-database-transact-sql).

 ## View current DWU settings